apache/seatunnel/docs/en/connector-v2/source/HdfsFile.md

 - orc/parquet:
   automatically recognizes the compression type, no additional settings required.

+### archive_compress_codec [string]

+The compress codec of archive files and the details that supported as the following shown:

+- zip: text,json,xml
+- tar: text,json,xml

 ### encoding [string]

 Only used when file_format_type is json,text,csv,xml.